William Harrow: Civil War

 Defending a portion of the Union line on Cemetery Ridge during the climatic fighting on July 3, Harrow's men helped repel a part of Pickett's Charge.
 With the wounding of Gibbon, Harrow was elevated once more to command of the 2nd Division.
 The division had suffered over 1,600 casualties out of 3,773 men in a contest that Harrow reported had raged with "unparalleled ferocity."
 Harrow's men captured four Confederate battle flags in their front.
 His own brigade suffered as many as 768 casualties.
 (Harrow reported 722 losses.)

 However, nagging questions persisted about Harrow's ability to work cooperatively with his superiors and his abilities to lead and inspire soldiers, as well as about his sobriety.
 In his official report on Gettysburg, John Gibbon, Harrow's superior, openly praised his other two division commanders, but, notably, did not mention Harrow in his litany of officers deserving recognition.
 Soon afterward, Harrow was relieved of command and never again served in the Army of the Potomac, but he was soon reinstated in field command by his old friend, President Abraham Lincoln.

-Harrow was reassigned to the Western Theater, where he participated in the Atlanta Campaign in command of the 4th Division of the XV Corps, a change regretted by those soldiers.
+Harrow was reassigned to the Western Theater, where he participated in the Atlanta campaign in command of the 4th Division of the XV Corps, a change regretted by those soldiers.
 His men initially resented him, as "Western officers and soldiers held a sort of prejudice against the Eastern army," in which Harrow had most recently served.
 Compounding the problem, "General Harrow was far from possessing the necessary qualifications to induce men to obey him ..." and instituted a series of strict and unusually harsh disciplinary measures.
 Nonetheless, Harrow's command fought well, especially at the Battle of Atlanta and the Battle of Ezra Church.
 After a reorganization in September 1864, Harrow was left without an assignment for the duration of the war.
 Perhaps due to his ill temper and past reputation, a number of high-ranking generals, including Oliver O. Howard, William T. Sherman, and Winfield S. Hancock, refused to accept him.
 One of his subordinates later remarked, "... while he may have possessed military knowledge, he never gave evidence of its possession during the Atlanta campaign...."
 Harrow formally resigned from the army in April 1865.

-Postbellum career
+Postwar career

 Harrow returned to Mount Vernon and resumed his law practice.
 He also became active in local politics.
 In 1872 Harrow died in a train derailment accident at New Albany, Indiana.
 He was en route to Jeffersonville, where he had planned to make a speech supporting presidential candidate Horace Greeley.
 Harrow is buried in Bellfontaine Cemetery, Mount Vernon, Indiana.